Barnett Bicycle Institute, Inc.

-Faculty members: John Barnett, director and instructor; John Ellis, instructor; Derek Lenahan, instructor; Chris Caunt, instructor; Max Moorman, admissions; Jennifer Barnett, admissions.
+Faculty members: John Barnett, director and instructor; John Ellis, instructor; Chris Caunt, instructor; Kate Brandon, Instructor; Max Moorman, admissions.

 Student grievances & complaints: Student grievances should be brought to the attention of the school director in order to be resolved.
-If a student complaint cannot be resolved between the student and the school, a student may contact the Colorado Division of Private Occupational Schools at (303) 866-2723 or highered.colorado.gov/dpos.
+Complaints may also be filed with the Division of Private Occupational Schools of the Colorado Department of Higher Education at (303) 862-3001 or here.
 There is a two year limitation of Division action on student complaints.

 Programs and courses:

 |3.0||SWL||Spoked Wheel Lacing (optional module)|

 |Suspension Service & Tuning||24.0||SST||Suspension Service & Tuning|